nanxiaobei/resso/README.md

 **Non-state shared vars (Refs)**

-Actually it's not related to resso, it's just JavaScript.
+Actually, it's not related to resso, it's just JavaScript.
 You can do it like this:

 ```jsx
 // store.js